 We hope our website will help you to find the information you are looking for, but if you still have a query, please contact us and we will do our best to help.

 Derbyshire ARG always welcome new members to the group, please email us on firstname.lastname@example.org to join.
-There is currently no membership subscription required, though that is reviewed at every AGM..
+There is a membership subscription of £5 per year, though that is reviewed at every AGM..